If you are experiencing a divorce, please utilize our Divorce Distribution Procedures guide. A pdf of the guide can be found here.

 - Employee Post-Tax Source account, for amounts transferred under Section 6.2 from an employee after-tax contribution account.

-The Vendor may also establish additional Source accounts within an Account.
+The Administrator may direct the Vendor to establish additional Source accounts within an Account.

 1.2 "Account Balance"